catpea/kerfuffle/README.md

 - [ ] Port Node
 - [ ] Pipe
 - [ ] Junction
-- [ ] Editor
+- [x] Editor
+- [x] Terminal
+- [x] HTML Window (possibly for svelte)
-- [ ] Terminal
+- [ ] Restore iframe (just use Foreign)

----

 - [ ] Proper Toolbar for Icons
 - [ ] Port Control widget inside evey window that controls window anchors

+---

-- [ ] Cascading Zoom
+- [x] Cascading Zoom
-- [ ] Labels must monitor transform stack from their placement up.
+- [x] Labels must monitor transform stack from their placement up.
-- [ ] .s is not working with laut manager and the anomaly in pane.
+- [x] .s is not working with laut manager and the anomaly in pane.
 - [x] Nested Transforms
 - [x] Add component loading to Root Window
 - [x] Switch from JSON to XML